-Judge Williams was direc-ted to continue working with COG in an effort to secure their approval of the geriatrics wing.
+Judge Williams was directed to continue working with COG in an effort to secure their approval of the geriatrics wing.
 A meeting was set for September 12.

-Routine reports were receiv-

-ed during the day from various boards and county departments.
+Routine reports were received during the day from various There will be lots of fun and boards and county departments.

-The Food Stamp Program

-was discussed.
-The program is

-to be in operation October 1,

-with the final issue of commodities scheduled for Sept.
-19.
+The Food Stamp Program was discussed.
+The program is to be in operation October 1, with the final issue of commodities scheduled for Sept.